 Financial liabilities are recognised as either financial liabilities at FVTPL or other financial liabilities.
+2. Accounting policies (continued)

 Other Financial Liabilities

 Other financial liabilities, including borrowings, are initially measured at fair value, net of transaction costs.
 Other financial liabilities are subsequently measured at amortised cost using the effective interest method.